Data Science in the Insurance Industry

 - Finance and Economics

 Attaining your Bachelor’s degree is only the beginning.
-You may get your foot in the door as an actuary intern, but to rise through the ranks towards earning the median pay of over $100,000 per year (and you can reap an even higher yearly salary of $250,000), you’ll need to pass between 6 and 10 exams to become a Fellow.
+You may get your foot in the door as an actuary intern, but to rise through the ranks towards earning the median pay of about $105,900 per year (and get closer to the $206,820 or higher salary the top 10% of actuaries earn), you’ll need to pass between 6 and 10 exams to become a Fellow.
 After you successfully pass the first 7 exams, the Associate level is reached (as a general rule).
 Insurance employers will usually fund your exams, which can save you thousands of dollars in exam fees.
 But, you’ll still need to spend roughly 8 years studying and passing the exams, along with performing your daily duties as an actuary, if you want to attain Fellow status.

 Two organizations provide exams and certification, and each focuses on a particular type of insurance: